Family says scalding sauce, cheese from $5 box of pizza gave daughter 2nd-degree burns

 When they pulled into the driveway of the Lawrenceville store around 8:40 Friday night, Dunn said the parking lot was packed.

-When it was their turn to order, Dunn said they asked for a Hot and Ready Pepperoni pizza.
+When it was their turn to order, Dunn said they asked for a Hot-N-Ready Pepperoni pizza.
 The cashier took their payment and handed them the pizza, as expected.

 Not assuming anything was wrong, Dunn said she handed the pizza off to her 15-year-old son Jeremiah, who grabbed a napkin and took a slice, then grabbed another for his 9-year-old brother.
 He reached over to hand the slice to his Jaden - but then, hysterical screams stopped the family in their tracks.